MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive experimental evaluation of the MSACL algorithm across six benchmark environments, encompassing both stabilization and high-dimensional nonlinear tracking tasks.
-We compare our approach against baseline model-free RL algorithms and Lyapunov-based RL algorithms using rigorous performance and stability metrics.
-The analysis further includes the visualization of learned Lyapunov certificates, extensive robustness and generalization testing under parametric uncertainties and stochastic noise, and a sensitivity study investigating the impact of the multi-step horizon $n$ on the learning process.
+This section evaluates the MSACL algorithm across six benchmarking environments, covering stabilizing and high-dimensional tracking tasks.
+We compare our approach against model-free and Lyapunov-based RL baselines using performance and stability metrics.
+Further analysis includes Lyapunov certificate visualization, robustness assessment under parametric uncertainty and stochastic noise, and sensitivity studies on the multi-step horizon $n$.